emalmsten/TransZero/README.md

 ## Hyperparameters

-The Hyperparameters used can be found in the folder _hyperparmas_
+The Hyperparameters used can be found in the folder _hyperparams_